4 Reasons A-Level Maths Is a Brilliant Idea

 They’re pretty good at pub quizzes, too.

-4: You’ll gain access to more career opportunities
+4: Students will gain access to more career opportunities

-Even if you end your maths education at A-Level, you’ll still have a wealth of potential careers to explore.
+Even if students end their maths education at A-Level, they will still have a wealth of potential careers to explore.

 They’re exciting, too.
-Some will even surprise you.
+Some will even surprise them.

 Here are three careers that will benefit significantly from an A-Level in maths.

 Teaching.
-If you enjoy helping people learn, there are few better career paths than teaching.
-An A-Level in maths is actually enough to help you start the journey towards becoming a maths tutor - you don’t necessarily need a degree.
+If students enjoy helping people learn, there are few better career paths than teaching.
+An A-Level in maths is actually enough to help students start the journey towards becoming a maths tutor – you don’t necessarily need a degree.

 Software and game development.
 The software development industry is, as you might expect, colossal.
-But that doesn’t mean there’s no room for you; indeed, if you have an A-Level in maths, you’ll already have amassed some of the key skills required to develop software, games and online services.
-You’ll be in high demand.
+But that doesn’t mean there’s no room for your students; indeed, if they have an A-Level in maths, they will already have amassed some of the key skills required to develop software, games and online services.
+They will potentially be in high demand.

 Construction.
-Yes, you read that right - maths will play a key role if you want to get into construction and architecture.
-Whether you’re planning a small three-bedroom home or London’s next skyscraper, a solid grasp of numbers will put you ahead of the pack.
+Yes, you read that right – maths will play a key role if your students want to get into construction and architecture.
+Whether they’re planning a small three-bedroom home or London’s next skyscraper, a solid grasp of numbers will put them ahead of the pack.

-We hope we’ve got you excited about the possibilities that lie beyond A-Level maths.
-Remember, the tools play a huge role during your mathematical journey, too, so don’t forget to check out the wonderful Casio FX-CG50 colour graphic calculator.
+Remember, the tools play a huge role during your students mathematical journey, don’t forget to check out our wonderful Casio FX-CG50 colour graphic calculator.